 ]]>

-Life and Times http://billybarty.com/life-and-times/?utm_source=rss&utm_medium=rss&utm_campaign=life-and-times Mon, 26 Jul 2021 06:12:14 +0000 http://billybarty.com/?p=24 Continue reading Life and Times]]>
+Life and Times https://billybarty.com/life-and-times/?utm_source=rss&utm_medium=rss&utm_campaign=life-and-times Mon, 26 Jul 2021 06:12:14 +0000 http://billybarty.com/?p=24 Continue reading Life and Times]]>

 Billy Barty was born October 25, 1924 in Millsboro, Pennsylvania.
 His real name was William John Bertanzetti.
 He was an American Actor and a giant who stood only 3 foot nine even as a full grown adult.
 He was born with what is called cartillage-hair hypoplasia dwarfism according to Wikipedia.
 However dwarfism wasn’t really understood back in the 30′s and 40′s.